jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/object-reference-without-class-1.png" width="325" />

-The 'untyped' object reference in the top-left corner can point to an object of any class.
-It points to an object at the bottom, which has *Class A*, that the 'untyped' object reference did not specifically point out.
+The *'untyped' object reference* can point to an object of any class.
+It points to an object, which has *Class A*, that the 'untyped' object reference did not specifically point out.

-An interpretation might be that an 'untyped' object reference could take on the class of an object it may point to.
-So indirectly it might have a class.

 <img src="images/object-reference-without-class-2.png" width="325" />

-Here the *Object* points out *Class B* instead of Class A. But since the *object reference* does not have a class, it is ok that it points to objects of Class B.
+Here the *Object* points out *Class B* instead of Class A. But since the *object reference* does not have a class, it can points to objects of *Class B* too.

 ## Conclusion